Emily Oster

 In lieu of this, we can ask for a “second best”: at least an understanding of what other people do.
 Today I will surface some new data on that question.
 First, from a recent study based on people using a sleep monitor.
 And second, from a survey I ran of you all.
 Will this tell you precisely what you should do?
 No. But it will give a sense of how others are implementing sleep training, and I’ll try to bring it together with some thoughts at the end.

-Note: If you are not a parent or a regular reader of this newsletter, “sleep training” as colloquially used refers to using some kind of “cry-it-out” approach to encouraging babies to fall asleep on their own.
+Note: “Sleep training” as colloquially used refers to using some kind of “cry-it-out” approach to encouraging babies to fall asleep on their own.
 Researchers tend to call these “behavioral sleep interventions,” or BSIs.
 For today, we’ll go with “sleep training.”

 Quick theory on sleep training